Kazi-Rayhan/jwt/docs/configuration.md

 # Configuration

-In order to simplify the setup of the library, we provide the class `Lcobucci\JWT\Configuration`.
+In order to simplify the setup of the library, we provide the class `KaziRayhan\JWT\Configuration`.

 It's meant for: